Theodore1771/DMDV_Test_2/README.md

 # DMDV_Test_2
 This is the secondary test file
-I am looking forward to passing and acing this exam Ó_Ò conflict
+I am looking forward to passing and acing this exam Ó_Ò

 FROM rocker/rstudio
-RUN apt-get update && apt-get install -y git wget
+RUN apt-get update && apt-get install -y git wget curl